 Our aviation segment has benefited from growth in our fuel and related services offerings, as well as our improving logistics capability and the impact of our expanded aviation fueling operations footprint into additional international airport locations.
-However, as a result of COVID-19, the overall aviation market, principally commercial passenger airlines, has been significantly impacted by the travel restrictions and sharp decrease in near-term demand for air travel.
-As a result, we began to experience a material decline in activity in our commercial aviation business in the latter part of the first quarter of 2020.
-In the second quarter, we expect an even greater decline in volumes and related profitability in our commercial aviation business and, to a somewhat lesser extent, our business and general aviation activities, some of which we believe will be at least partly offset by continued strength in air cargo activity.
+However, as a result of COVID-19, the overall aviation market, principally commercial passenger airlines, has been significantly impacted by the travel restrictions and a sharp decrease in demand for air travel.
+Accordingly, during the second quarter of 2020, we experienced a material volume decline in our commercial aviation business and, to a somewhat lesser extent, a significant reduction in our business and general aviation activities.
 Our results of operations in these lines of business for the balance of 2020 will be highly contingent on the timing and extent to which the restrictions on air travel are lifted and the global economy begins to recover from the effects of the current crisis.

-Our aviation segment has also benefited from strong sales to NATO in Afghanistan, which account for a material portion of our aviation segment's profitability.
+Furthermore, our aviation segment has benefited from significant sales to NATO in Afghanistan, which accounts for a material portion of our aviation segment's profitability.
 The current contract for these sales to NATO has been renewed through December 2020 and has two additional one-year renewal options at NATO's discretion.
 Global events and military-related activities, as well as the level of troop deployments, can cause our government customer sales to vary significantly from period to period and materially impact our results of operations.
-Recently, the U.S. government announced its intention to significantly reduce the level of U.S. troops in the Middle East, including the troops supporting NATO in Afghanistan.
-The timing, extent and impact of any such withdrawal is currently uncertain, however, we expect to see a decline in this activity in 2020 based on recent trends in demand that began at the end of the first quarter of 2020 and has continued into the second quarter.
+The U.S. government has announced its intention to significantly reduce the level of U.S. troops in the Middle East, including the troops supporting NATO in Afghanistan.
+In connection therewith, in the early part of 2020, the U.S. entered into an agreement with the Taliban where it agreed to reduce the level of troops and negotiate a full withdrawal by 2021, subject to various conditions including a peace agreement being reached between the government of Afghanistan and the Taliban.
+In June 2020, the U.S. government publicly confirmed that it had completed the initial reduction in the level of troops in accordance with the terms of the agreement.
+While the exact timing and full impact of the troop withdrawal remains uncertain, we began to see a decline in demand at the end of the first quarter of 2020, which continued in the second quarter, and expect to experience additional material reductions in demand over the balance of the year and into 2021.